hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 This command should eventually open up an installation wizard.
 We basically just say yes to everything the wizard asks us.

 {% include figure image_path="/assets/images/posts/2022-07-24-set-up-pihole/pihole-wizard.png" caption="A screenshot from one of the PiHole installation wizard steps.
-We can say 'yes' to this step, like we do for all the installation wizard steps, or we can say 'skip', because we already made the IP static, with the steps above.
+We can say `Yes` to this step, like we do for all the installation wizard steps, or we can say `Skip`, because we already made the IP static, with the steps above.
 Good for us!"%}

 ## Test PiHole
 Remember that the core principle of PiHole is that it operates as a DNS server.
 Given that fact, there are a few ways to get the PiHole's ad-blocking magic coursing through the WiFi.